Package 'SpatialML'

 Source

-The original shapefile of the corresponding polygons is available from the Hellenic Statistical Authority (EL.STAT.) at http://www.statistics.gr/el/digital-cartographical-data.
-The population, employment, citizenship and employment sector data is available from the Hellenic Statistical Authority (EL.STAT.) at http://www.statistics.gr/en/home but were aggregated to the new municipalities by the author.
-The income data are available from the General Secretariat of Information Systems in Greece at http://www.gsis.gr/ at the postcode level of geography and were aggregated to the new municipalities by the author.
+The original shapefile of the corresponding polygons was published by the Hellenic Statistical Authority (EL.STAT.) at https://www.statistics.gr/.
+The population, employment, citizenship and employment-sector data were also published by EL.STAT.; the income data were obtained from the General Secretariat of Information Systems in Greece at the postcode level.
+All data were aggregated to the new municipalities by the author.

 References